microg/GmsCore/README.md

 microG GmsCore is a FLOSS (Free/Libre Open Source Software) framework to allow applications designed for Google Play Services to run on systems, where Play Services is not available.

-This fork tweaks MicroG to be usable by applications that require Google authentication such as Youtube Vanced.
+This fork tweaks MicroG to be usable by applications that require Google authentication such as Vanced.

 ## Notable changes